Skip to main content

 • “The story is fantastic and the world building, the character development throughout the story is awesome.”

-• “As for the supporting cast, since this game is more about worldbuilding and character development, you really get to know the characters from all angles and genuinely care about what happens to them.”
+• “As for supporting cast, since this game is more about worldbuilding and character development, and Suga had 12 years to become better at writing and you have 60-70 hours game instead of 40-ish length of previous game you really get to know the characters from all angles and really care what happens with them.”

 • “I'd still need to underscore a flaw I've seen with both Mask of Deception and Prelude to the Fallen: character development, or lack thereof.”